clolsonus/VirtualChoir/website/faq.markdown

 You do need to allow access to your folder by creating a view only shared link.
-The virtual choir software will read your tracks from your shared project folder.
+The virtual choir software will read your tracks from your google folder.
 You can decide who you share that folder link with (it acts like a password.)
 You will need to include this link on the submission form when you place your request, but only the automated system sees your shared link and the contents of your folder.
 Your original content is never copied anywhere else or reshared.